hisptz/lodiis-duplicate-finder/README.md

 ### Proxy configuration

-In order to start the development server for the EAC integration app, there has to be a set proxy to the server hosting the DHIS2 instance.
+In order to start the development server for the KB duplicate finder, there has to be a set proxy to the server hosting the DHIS2 instance.

 <ul>
   <li>
-    The proxy is configured adding DHIS2 instance server url in app start script as shown below:
+    The proxy is configured by adding the DHIS2 instance server URL in the app start script as shown below:

 ```
   {